veltzer/demos-misc-highlight/README.md

 # demos-pygments
-Demos for the pygments syntax highlighting library
+Demos for how to do code highlighting using various tools

 ## The results?